 start_date - A date that represents the start date.
 Please make sure the date format is valid, otherwise, Excel will return an error.

-months - The number of months before or after start_date.
+months - The number of months before or after the start_date.

 In our example, the formula from cell D3 will return the date December 31, 2017.
 Since the

-months argument is set to 0, Excel will retrieve the last day corresponding to the month of our
+months argument is set to 0, Excel will retrieve the last day corresponding to the current month since this is the

 EOMONTH can also be used to move through the years.
 All you need to do is specify the number of months which is a multiple of 12.
-If you need the last day of the month 2 years from your date, just insert 24 and Excel will return the proper value.
+If you need the last day of the month 2 years from the initial date, just insert 24 and Excel will return the proper date.
 Are you looking for the end of month 10 years from now?
-Perfect, just insert -120.
+Perfect, just insert the start date and use 120 for the months argument.
+All you need to do is make sure you have a valid date.

 It is important to understand how to use EOMONTH function because it can prove very useful in many real-life tasks.
-You can create payment schedules that require payments on the last day of the month, you can check how many days/working days are left until the end of the month or you can get the first day of the month.
+For example, you can create payment schedules with pre-defined maturity dates that require payments on the last day of the month, you can check how many days/working days are left until the end of the month, or you can get the first day of the month.